DavitiKharchilava/Autodock_Vina_Runner/README.md

 #AutoDock Vina docker

+Requirements:
+- python3
+- pip3
+- 'texttable' package

-####Runs Autodock Vina multi-ligand docking!
+####Autodock Vina multi-ligand docking!

 In the command line you need to type the name of a protein correctly (after the 'python3 vina_runner.py ') to let the script start the docking with Autodock Vina.

-Command line command example ==> python vina_runner.py -c [Protein Name Here] -o C:/Program1/TSRI/vina/test/ (-o and path can be optional).
+Command line command example ==> python vina_runner.py -c conf_6m71.txt -o C:/Program1/TSRI/vina/test/ (-o and path can be optional).

-The written protein name represents the conf_PROTEIN.txt config file which must be located in the same directory as 'vina_runner.py' and it also should be set up properly for docking.
+The written protein name represents the conf_PROTEIN.txt config file which must be located in the same directory as 'vina_runner.py'.
+Config file must be set up properly for docking too.

 ####USER MANUAL:

-USER MANUAL:
+USER MANUAL FOR SETTING UP conf_[PROTEIN].txt CONFIGURATION FILE:

 ligpath => Directory of a ligands which are going to be docked to a protein